 We agreed on the next team meeting and summarized action items between now and then.
 The agenda was updated with notes from the call and sent out following the meeting.
 Everyone jumped right onto their action items and we were off to a great start!
 The entire kick-off meeting took 45 minutes.

 Below are screenshots of the meeting agenda.
 Hopefully, you find this level of detail helpful for your own project meetings!
-We provide a template for a kick-off meeting agenda in the Grant Writing course.
-If you have any questions, don’t hesitate to contact us here or check out our Facebook page for additional insights and updates.
+You can download this meeting agenda template for free here.